theislab/sample-prediction-pipeline/README.md

 ## Overview

 This pipeline provides a comprehensive framework for comparing different methods for sample-level prediction from single-cell data, including:

-- MultiMIL
+- MultiMIL, classification and (ordinal) regression
 - Random Forest (RF)
 - Multiclass Regression (MR)
 - Feed-forward Neural Network (NN)

-The pipeline supports both classification and regression tasks on single-cell data, and compares the performance on:
+The pipeline compares the performance on:
 - bulk
 - cell-type bulk
 - frequency vector